simialbi/yii2-honey-pot/README.md

 this can be a lot of work.
 This extension aims to provide the same functionality without the need to modify the view files.

-To achieve this, this extension uses a custom ActiveField and a custom Model class that extends the default ActiveField / Model class.
-The custom ActiveField class adds the necessary hidden fields to the form and the custom Model class handles the attributes / validation
+To achieve this, this extension uses a custom ActiveField and multiple Traits which extend the default ActiveField / ActiveRecord / Model / DynamicModal classes.
+The custom ActiveField class adds the necessary hidden fields to the form and the Traits handle the attributes / validation

-If extending the default ActiveField / Model class is not an option, BeastBytes' original extension should be used.
+If extending the default ActiveField class is not an option, BeastBytes' original extension should be used.

 ## Installation